jwdebelius/q2-sidle/docs/source/read_preperation.rst

 	* Your sequences are already demultiplexed by samples; you need to `demultiplex by region`_
 	* Then, you want to `denoise the sequences`_
 * I have two fastq files per sample and per region
 	* Your sequences are already demultiplexed.
-Make you check you've `demultiplexed correctly`_
+Make you check you're ready to continue by `trimming your primers`_
 	*  Then, you need to `denoise the sequences`_
 * I have an ASV table for each region and a corresponding representative sequence file
 	* It was `denoised with dada2`_